 What do you think makes La Ventana so magnetic for visitors, especially those who end up staying?

 The energy here is unlike anywhere else.
 Sure, it’s known as a kiteboarding destination, but there’s so much more.
 There’s free diving in the summer, biking trails, and a vibrant creative scene.
 But above all, it’s the community.
 It’s small, welcoming, and has a sense of freedom that’s hard to put into words.
-Dirt roads, open skies, one-stop signs, yet it feels expansive.
+Dirt roads, open skies, one stop sign, yet it feels expansive.
 Many Americans and Canadians come down for a season and end up never really leaving.
 That’s a familiar story here.

 What Daily Life Looks Like in La Ventana